 Like so many mystery fans, I met Arkady Renko in 1981 when he first appeared in Martin Cruz Smith’s brilliant, best-selling novel of suspense, Gorky Park.
 Seven more tales about the troubled Russian crime investigator have followed at intervals of three years or more.
 I’ve read nearly all of them; recently, I read and reviewed Three Stations.
-Tatiana is the latest.
+Tatiana, which focuses on the work of a crusading Russian journalist, is the latest.

 Smith, a Bay Area resident (Marin County, I believe), has somehow managed to craft a series of compelling and all too credible stories that chronicle the descent of the Russian people from the tightly circumscribed lives they lived under Communism into the revived authoritarianism and kleptocracy of the Putin era.

 Like so many fictional hero-detectives, Arkady Renko is an outlier, a brilliant performer among mediocrities and despised for his honesty on a police force that’s corrupt to its core.
 However, Renko is uniquely Russian.
 He’s melancholy to the edge of depression, fatalistic, cynical, and endlessly romantic.
 The son of a notoriously brutal general in the army, he seems to live for little more than to atone for his father’s sins.

 Tatiana (Arkady Renko #8) by Martin Cruz Smith ★★★★☆

 In Tatiana, Renko stumbles upon the mysterious death of Tatiana Petrovna, a crusading Russian journalist who gives her name to the book.
 Clearly, she is modeled on the tragic figure of Anna Politkovskaya, a fearless journalist who was assassinated in Moscow in 2006.